 Tailoring consists of way more than simply hemming the pants.
 Understanding the basics of tailoring will help you discern the proper fit and how to work with your tailor to get the perfect fit for a great look.

 How to Tailor a Suit

 Whether you need a new suit for a job or an event, you will need to get it tailored by a professional to accentuate your features and get the most bang for your buck.
-So, the obvious question is: Where do you go?
+So, the obvious question is: Where to buy a suit?
 And, what will the tailor do to your new suit?